TianlinZhang668/18222278799.github.io/_pages/about.md

 - 12/2022 Invited to serve as a program committee member for ACL'23
 - 11/2022 Our paper titled "Emotion fusion for mental illness detection from social media: A survey" got accepted in Information Fusion
 - 08/2022 Our paper titled "Emotions and topics expressed on Twitter during the COVID-19 pandemic in the United Kingdom: comparative geolocation and text mining analysis" got accepted in Journal of Medical Internet Research
-- 07/2022 Invited to serve as a reviewer for ICLR'23
+- 07/2022 Invited to serve as a reviewer for ICLR 2023
 - 07/2022 Awarded best reviewer (Top 10%) at ICML 2022 and received a free registration
 - 06/2022 Invited to serve as a reviewer for COLING 2022
 - 05/2022 Application for <a href="https://www.oxfordml.school/">OxML School 2022</a> has been successful.